elisam1/officattend/README.md

 ```

 ### 2) Fetch model weights (optional)
-If you don’t already have the models in `public/models/`, run:
+If you don't already have the models in `public/models/`, run:
 ```bash
 npm run fetch-models
 ```